Skip to main content

 It achieves this by promoting lipolysis, the breakdown of triglycerides in fat cells, which increases the circulation of free fatty acids (FFAs).
 These elevated FFAs can interfere with insulin signaling pathways within muscle and liver cells, a phenomenon known as lipotoxicity, thereby impairing glucose uptake and increasing hepatic glucose output.

 This diabetogenic potential of GH presents a clinical paradox.
 Patients with adult GH deficiency are often characterized by increased visceral adiposity, dyslipidemia, and, notably, insulin resistance.
-Conversely, acromegaly, a state of chronic GH excess, is also strongly associated with and a high prevalence of type 2 diabetes.
+Conversely, acromegaly, a state of chronic GH excess, is also strongly associated with insulin resistance and a high prevalence of type 2 diabetes.

 The resolution to this paradox lies in the nuanced, systemic effects of restoring a physiological, pulsatile pattern of GH secretion, as opposed to the pathological state of chronic excess.
 GHS therapies, by stimulating endogenous, pulsatile GH release, appear to navigate this complex terrain favorably.